Listen to a broadcast about connecting spiritually with your spouse with Dr. Greg and Erin Smalley.

 - Listening to sermon podcasts

 "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another" (Hebrews 10:24-25, NIV).
-An article on the Christian Post website cites research suggesting that married couples who attend church services frequently are happier and more likely to succeed in their marriages than those who don't attend church often — or don't attend at all.
+Research suggests that married couples who attend church services frequently are happier and more likely to succeed in their marriages than those who don't attend church often — or don't attend at all.

 Weekly fellowship makes Christian friendships available to your marriage — people committed to building you up through offering encouragement, worshipping in a community, growing spiritually, and helping to strengthen your marriage.
 Some examples of regular fellowship, in addition to church worship services, might include small group gatherings, Bible studies, Sunday school classes and prayer meetings.
 "Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 Again, if two lie together, they keep warm, but how can one keep warm alone?
 And though a man might prevail against one who is alone, two will withstand him — a threefold cord is not quickly broken" (Ecclesiastes 4:9-12).